 Central Garden (CENT) Recently Broke Out Above the 20-Day Moving Average

-After reaching an important support level, Central Garden (CENT - Free Report) could be a good stock pick from a technical perspective.
-CENT surpassed resistance at the 20-day moving average, suggesting a short-term bullish trend.
+Central Garden (CENT - Free Report) reached a significant support level, and could be a good pick for investors from a technical perspective.
+Recently, CENT broke through the 20-day moving average, which suggests a short-term bullish trend.

 The 20-day moving average can show signals that are similar to other SMAs as well.
 If a stock's price is moving above the 20-day, the trend is considered positive.
 When the price falls below the moving average, it can signal a downward trend.

-The bullish case solidifies once investors consider CENT's positive earnings estimate revisions.
-No estimate has gone lower in the past two months for the current fiscal year, compared to 2 higher, while the consensus estimate has increased too.
+The bullish case only gets stronger once investors take into account CENT's positive earnings estimate revisions.
+There have been 2 revisions higher for the current fiscal year compared to none lower, and the consensus estimate has moved up as well.

-Investors may want to watch CENT for more gains in the near future given the company's key technical level and positive earnings estimate revisions.
+Given this move in earnings estimate revisions and the positive technical factor, investors may want to keep their eye on CENT for more gains in the near future.